Courant-like brackets and loop spaces: Leibniz algebra on local operators

+The previous discussion has a straightforward generalization to the supersymmetric case $T^*{\cal L}M$.
+The formulas \eqref{fullanswerassanomalyterm} remains valid upon using the odd derivative $\uD$ instead of $\partial$, and also integrating over the odd coordinate $\theta$ in addition to the even coordinate $\sigma$.
+The supersymmetric case drastically extends the space of local operators, allowing, e.g., anti-symmetric tensors to be contracted with odd vectors.
+With this grading, we could consider both odd and even local functionals, leading to a $\mathbb{Z}_2$-graded Leibniz algebra and a $\mathbb{Z}_2$-graded weak Dorfman-Courant algebra.
+In the present work, however, we only consider even functionals.

+Most of the formulas can be extended to the case of higher dimensional field theories.
+In particular, the argument around (\ref{basicDorfman})-(\ref{Leinbnitz}) will remain true and the structure of a Leibniz algebra would be a generic feature of classical field theories.
+The structure of the anomalous term (\ref{anomalyterm}) will be much more involved due to the presence of derivatives in different directions.
+Relations like (\ref{dhsjje999}) and (\ref{pAstarB}) still should be possible to generalize, but the exact form of the higher dimensional analogue to a weak Courant-Dorfman still remains to be explored.

-Also, one can study functionals which form a closed Leibniz subalgebra, \ie functionals of a special form.
-Our arguments are also applicable to the case when we only look on this Leibniz subalgebra of the integrands ${\cal A}^{(1,0)}$ with some specific anomalous terms.
+One can restrict the algebra of local functionals, and study functionals of a special form, which form a closed Leibniz subalgebra.
+Our arguments are also applicable to the case when we only look on this Leibniz subalgebra with some specific anomalous terms.
 In the next section we present a few interesting examples of Leibniz subalgebras arising from this sort of calculations.
 These examples naturally give rise to weak Courant-Dorfman algebras associated to the smooth manifold $M$.

-However, in the above discussion of local functionals we have ignored the test functions in all their glory.
-We have used them only as a technical tool.
-Keeping the test functions allows us to talk about the Fourier modes of a local functional.
-With the test functions, we are dealing with the space ${\cal A}_{loc}[[t, t^{-1}]]$, where we have Laurent series with respect to the parameter $t= e^{i\sigma}$.
-In general, imposing the Jacobi identity on the general expressions (\ref{fullanswerass})-(\ref{anomalyterm}) gives infinity many relations between the operations $*$ and $f_i$.
-This is very reminiscent of the Poisson vertex algebra structure.
-Thus, in all generality, we should have been discussing a sheaf of Poisson vertex algebras associated to $M$.
-The weak Courant-Dorfman algebra is only the tip of the iceberg if we adopt this general point of view.

-All previous discussion has straightforward generalization to the supersymmetric case $T^*{\cal L}M$.
-The formulas (\ref{fullanswerass})-(\ref{anomalyterm}) remain to be true upon using the odd derivative $\uD$ instead of $\partial$.
-Then we have a $\mathbb{Z}_2$-graded Leibniz algebra and a $\mathbb{Z}_2$-graded weak Dorfman-Courant algebra.

-Moreover, most of the formulas can be extended to the case of higher dimensional field theories.
-In particular, the argument around (\ref{basicDorfman})-(\ref{Leinbnitz}) will remain true and the structure of a Leibniz algebra would be a generic feature of classical field theories.